Our free Brain Tumour Information Pack has been designed to help you feel confident when discussing treatment and care options with your medical team.

 Glioblastoma are 'diffuse', meaning they have threadlike tendrils that extend into other parts of the brain.
 They are fast growing and likely to spread.
 You may also hear them called glioblastoma multiforme, GBM or GBM4.

-There are different types of glioblastomas:
+There are different types of glioblastoma:

-The best treatment currently is surgery to remove as much of the tumour as possible, followed by chemoradiation.
+The best treatment currently is surgery to remove as much of the tumour as possible, followed by chemoradiation to target cells which cannot be removed by surgery.
 This is a combination of chemotherapy and radiotherapy.

-Generally it involves radiotherapy given over a period of weeks alongside rounds of the chemotherapy drug temozolomide (TMZ).
+Generally, it involves radiotherapy given over a period of weeks alongside rounds of the chemotherapy drug temozolomide (TMZ).
 TMZ is also usually taken for a further 6 months after the radiotherapy has finished.